Lahma712/A--search-algorithm/README.md

 which are used to determine the next best node.
 Specifically, "G Cost" is the cost from the current node to the start node and
 "H Cost" is the cost from the current node to the goal node (H Cost is also called the "heuristic function").
 This "heuristic function" is what differentiates the
-"A* search algorithm" from "Dijkstra's algorithm" as it enables A* to go into the direction of the goal node first, which often saves a lot of time
+"A* search algorithm" from "Dijkstra's algorithm" as it enables A* to go into the direction of the goal node first, which often saves a lot of time.

 With my implementation, the G and H Cost is being multiplied by a value which you can choose.
 This "multiplier" can change the behaviour of the search algorithm dramatically (see example GIFS below):